mckennapsean/dissertation/chapters/framework.md

 A design process consists of steps taken to achieve a given outcome, such as a visualization system.
 Design decisions are the reasons and justification behind a choice made for a visualization, such as choosing a pie or bar chart.
-Design artifacts, like a system prototype, are the goal for any \al{each} step of the design process and from making design decisions.
+Design artifacts, like a system prototype, are the goal for each step of the design process and from making design decisions.
 As explored in the previous chapter, no such work exists which connects all three of these aspects for visualization design.
 By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by other visualization designers.